sara-sabr/ITStrategy/_pages/en/web-services-access.md

 To support the adoption of the new [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603), ESDC needs to:

 - Enable additional Web 2.0 SaaS tools (See [Appendix A](#appendix-a---saas-to-enable)) for IITB employees as a step towards enabling open access to the Internet for ESDC employees; and
-- Perform a thorough evaluation of security monitoring tools, such as DLP, to mitigate future risks associated with broader open access to Internet SaaS tools.
-Evaluate open source options and co-development with other organizations as well.
+- Perform a thorough evaluation of security monitoring tools, active at the source (application and database) and the perimeter (DLP), to mitigate future risks associated with broader open access to Internet SaaS tools.

 ### Next Steps